Yu So-jeong

 Yu So-jeong (born 4 June 1996) is a South Korean handball player for SK Sugar Gliders and the South Korean national team.

-She competed at the 2015 World Women's Handball Championship in Denmark.
+She competed at the 2015 World Women's Handball Championship in Denmark, the 2017 World Women's Handball Championship in Germany and the 2019 World Women's Handball Championship in Japan.

+She also competed at the 2016 Olympics.